About the Dean-on-Call Program

-- Initiates a response to the situation and provides a description of the plan to the Director of Student Emergency Response Systems.
+- Initiates a response to the situation and provides a description of the plan to the Director of UChicago HELP.

 - Collaborates with appropriate University partners to respond to student emergencies including area Deans of Students, UCPD, Housing & Residence Life, Student Counseling, and Student Health, as appropriate.

 - Works at least two weekly rotations throughout each quarter.

 - Manages confidential and sensitive information judiciously and with integrity, consistent with FERPA and University policies.

 - Provides daily incident reports, via Maxient, summarizing Dean-on-Call activities.

 - Must have full support of supervisor.

 - Must be an exempt (monthly) staff member.